fernandocalero/power-bi-porfolio/Speaker-sessions.md

    ### Vancouver Fabric and Power BI User Group, February 2025 * TBA

    [From Numbers to Narratives: Designing an Income Statement in Microsoft Power BI]()

+      Find the PowerPoint slides and the pbix files here:

    </details>